 Related: Grove Park Inn National Gingerbread House Competition

 Join 100,000 or so spectators in a synchronized countdown to the illumination of the Norfolk and Olde Towne Portsmouth skylines, which kicks off the beginning of this annual holiday parade.
 The parade features floats, bands, giant helium balloons, Ole Saint Nick and more.
-The parade, themed Storybook LIVE this year, begins at 7 p.m.
+The parade, themed Jingle Bell Jungle! this year, begins at 7 p.m.

 Norfolk Hotels - Compare Prices